Citi Custom Cash℠ Card review: Innovation or inconvenience?

 Check with your issuer first to see if your card specifically qualifies for choice features like:

 - 24/7 World Elite Concierge assistance

-- Three free months of DashPass, the monthly subscription service from DoorDash (a $9.99 per month value), plus $5 off your first 2 orders per month
+- Three free months of DoorDash DashPass, plus $5 off your first two orders per month

 - $5 Lyft credits after three rides each month